Meme1079/NoteSkin-Selector-Remaster/README.md

 ## Installation Requirements
 1. Computer
      - Windows, MacOS, and Linux are only supported when playing this mod.
-     - Android, Switch, Browser and other devices are not supported due to controller issues.
+     - Android, Switch, Consoles and other devices are not supported due to controller issues.
           - Never ask a FUCKING port of this, especially Android I ain't doin' that shit.
 2. Psych Engine & P-Slice
-     - Some version of Psych Engine are only supported when playing this mod:
+     - Some specific version of Psych Engine are only supported when playing this mod:
           - 1.0.3
           - 0.7.3